Rex-82/Tplight-GUI/README.md

 ## License

-Distributed under the GNU GPLv3 License.
-See [LICENSE](https://github.com/Rex-82/Tplight-App/blob/main/LICENSE.md) for more information.
+Distributed under the GPL-3.0 License.
+See [LICENSE](https://github.com/Rex-82/Tplight-App/blob/main/LICENSE) for more information.

 ## Acknowledgements